peybl/visjo/README.md

 # <img alt="visjo" width="600px" height="auto" src="https://github.com/peybl/visjo/blob/master/tutorial-images/create-journey-after-upload.PNG" />

-If you want to upload more images you can click on "Select" and then "Upload" again to add more images to your journey.
+If you want to upload more images you can click on "Select" and then "Upload" again.

 After you are done with creating your journey, you can click "Journey View" in the navigation bar to see your images pinned on the map: